erikvanmechelen/wind/manuscript/imbalance.md

 ## Supply Center and Unit Density

-To be written.

-Key points:

 There are 75 territories, of which 34 are supply centers.

 It takes 2 units to dislodge 1.
-As most players begin the game with only 3 units, it takes a majority of his units to dislodge another player's single unit.
+As most players begin the game with only 3 units, it takes a majority of a player's units to dislodge another player's single unit.

+The playing area is, to repeat a word I used while describing the space between Italy and France (by land), cramped.
+This unit density means it is usually not so easy to reposition units (without risk)--consider how as England it may be difficult to replace your fleet in Belgium (perhaps a compromise with either of France or Germany to at least get your fifth center) with a more useful army.

+Each Great Power's territory is different, however, and well-suited in some cases to its historic geopolitical situation.

+For instance, since Ivan the Terrible, Russian leaders have realized they needed to push outward (offensive realism) to avoid others pushing over the plains in their northwest or through gaps in modern day Rumania or Armenia.
+In other words, defending Russia is not so pleasant.
+An army in Moscow, which borders all home centers, is useful, but not enough to defend Saint Petersburg and Sevastapol at the same time.
+Losing either of its ports, especially its warm-water port, is particularly damaging.
+While Russia likely gives up big draws or solo chances by permanently losing Saint Petersburg, losing Sevastapol rings a different sort of alarm bell which cannot be snoozed.